Vasily Mitrofanov: Early life and Russian Civil War

-Mitrofanov was born on 29 January 1899 to a peasant family in the village of Petrakovo, Vladimir Governorate.
+Mitrofanov was born on 29 January 1899 to a peasant family of Russian ethnicity in the village of Petrakovo, Vladimir Governorate (now Sobinsky District, Vladimir Oblast).
 His parents brought him to Ryazan when they moved there in his childhood, and Mitrofanov was raised there by his grandfather, a railwayman, after the death of his father.
 He graduated from a gymnasium school in 1917.
 After joining the Red Army in September 1918 during the Russian Civil War, he became a Red Army man and assistant platoon commander in the 2nd Railway Defense and Security Regiment.
 He became a copyist on the staff of the 313th Rifle Regiment in April 1919 and in September transferred to serve as a clerk in the 304th Rifle Regiment.
 He continued to serve in that position at the headquarters of the Chief of Defense of the 4th District of the Moscow–Kazan Railway and then the 607th Western Field Hospital from April 1920 before returning to service as a Red Army man in the commandant's detachment of the 3rd Department of the Military Tribunal in April 1921.
 During the war, he participated in fighting on the Southern Front.